|

 We were also very concerned to learn that immigration

-officials involved in the removals process were not subject to enhanced
+officials involved in the removals process were not subject to

-the needs and rights of asylum seeker children.
+to recognise the needs and rights of asylum seeker children.

-UNISON Scotland is very clear that asylum seeker children are "children
+UNISON Scotland is very clear that asylum seeker children are

-make them particularly vulnerable.
-However, this not recognised
+experiences often make them particularly vulnerable.
+However,

-by immigration and asylum legislation and practices of the immigration
+this not recognised by immigration and asylum legislation and

 UNISON Scotland has held discussions with the Scottish